WOSK24/WOSK-Builders-Pack/README.md

 ## Credits

 This is not an original texturepack WOSK Builders Pack is based off the original Flows HD/ WOK Flows and Cubed pack.
-This texturepack is meant only for the use of WOSK's City server downloads for these texturepacks can be found below:
+This texturepack is meant only for the use of WOSK's City server.
+Downloads for these texturepacks can be found below:

 [WOK Flows](https://github.com/WorldOfKeralis/WoKFlows/releases)